- Reference Number: HEY723-2023

 What will happen?

-You will be admitted to Ward at a pre-arranged time on the day of your procedure.
+You will be admitted to the ward at a pre-arranged time on the day of your procedure.
 You will be introduced to the nurse taking care of you and shown your bed and the toilet facilities.
 You will have your blood pressure, pulse and temperature checked prior to being given the medication.

 You will be given tablets this may be vaginally or orally.